 Amazon claims it’s 50% more powerful than the previous generation which was updated in 2019, and the new model now supports both

 In fact, Amazon also announced that it will be reducing in-use energy consumption of all of its Echo and Fire TV devices.
-New models come equipped with the feature, but some existing models will receive the update as an over-the-air upgrade via the Alexa app.
+New models come equipped with the feature, but some existing models will receive the update as an over-the-air upgrade via the

 Finally, Amazon also introduced the next version of the Fire TV interface which has been updated to include separate user profiles for each member of the household and an improved home screen that puts favorite apps at the top, where they’re easier to find.

-There’s also a new section dedicated to discovering the things you can do with the Alexa voice assistant both on and off of Fire TV devices.
+There’s also a new section dedicated to discovering the things you can do with the

 We’ll provide our thoughts on these new devices and the new Fire TV experience as soon as we get some devices in for testing.